Feet Swelling While Traveling: Causes and Solutions

 • Elevate your feet if you can.
 Even just placing them on your carry-on bag for a few minutes can help a lot.
 Removing your shoes is also a good idea for sleeping on the plane.

 • Rotate and flex ankles and knees.
-This doesn’t require much space: draw small circles clockwise, then anti-clockwise with your feet.
+This does not require much space.
+Draw small circles clockwise, then counterclockwise with your feet.
 Point your toes, then flex your ankles with your toes coming up towards your face.
 Move your toes around, waving each toe.
 When you get up, try to do a few short squats (or half-squats) to get your knees flexing a bit.
-All of these movements will push blood back into your limbs and reduce the swelling.
+All these movements will push blood back into your limbs and reduce the swelling.

-All of these tips also work for long days spent standing around.
-And, if you’re walking a lot, stretch well once you stop, too.
+All these tips also work for long days spent standing around.
+And, if you are walking a lot, stretch well once you stop, too.

 Should You Be Concerned About Feet Swelling While Traveling?

 Most of us will experience a form of feet swelling while traveling, and there is no need to be concerned about it.
-As mentioned above, sometimes small blood clots form and dissolve by themselves.
-Puffiness caused by too much sodium and/or dehydration also tends to resolve itself in time and with a good diet.
+Swelling caused by too much sodium and/or dehydration also tends to resolve in 1-2 days and with a good diet.

-The main reason to be concerned about the swelling is if it tends to go on for too long.
+The main reason to be concerned about the swelling is if it tends to go on for too long or if you have had a blood clot in the past.
 Excessive swelling, persisting for several hours after you start moving again, could point to some underlying condition and should be investigated.

 When to Call Your Doctor

-You should speak to a doctor if your foot swelling isn’t showing signs of going down even after you’ve stretched, moved around, and several hours have passed after your inactivity.
+You should speak to a doctor if your foot swelling is not showing signs of going down even after you have stretched, moved around, and several hours have passed after your inactivity.
 More importantly, if only one of your legs is swollen or if you start to feel pain, you should see a medical professional right away.

 Finally, if you know you are prone to blood clots, you should check in with your doctor before you plan any air travel.
-They’ll advise if it’s safe to travel after, for example, a recent major surgery.
+They will advise if it is safe to travel after, for example, a recent major surgery.
 They could prescribe some blood thinning medication to prevent blood clots and may also advise that you wear compression socks during the flight.

 Leave a comment